Lagle Parek: After release

 After her release, Parek returned to Estonia.
 In 1988, she was one of the founders of the Estonian National Independence Party (ERSP) and she was its chairman from 1988–1992.
 From 1990 to 1992 Parek participated in the Congress of Estonia, seen as an "alternative parliament".
 In 1992, in the first elections to the new Estonian Riigikogu, ERSP received 10 seats (8.8% of the vote) and entered a coalition government.
 Parek participated in the presidential elections in Estonia on 20 October 1992, taking fourth place with 4.3% of the vote.
 In the radical pro-reform government of Prime Minister Mart Laar Parek was appointed Minister of the Interior.
 On 27 November 1993 she resigned because of the Pullapää crisis, which involved charges of mutiny against a company of military rangers.

 Parek was a member of the Pro Patria and Res Publica Union party, formed in 1995 through the merger of ERSP and the National Coalition Party along with the "Fatherland" Party, to create the "Isamaaliit" ("Fatherland Union"), and then in 2006, she was a member of the Pro Patria Union and Res Publica Party.
 She is author of the book «Mina ei tea, kust ma rõõmu võtan.
 Mälestused »(« I do not know where I get joy.
 Memories ».
 Kirjastus Kunst, Tallinn, 2010, 424 pages).

 Conversion to Roman Catholicism

 In the mid-1990s Lagle Parek adopted Catholicism.
-She is head of the non-profit association Caritas Eesti, entering the international Catholic charity confederation Caritas.
+She is head of the non-profit association Caritas Eesti, entering the international Catholic charity confederation Caritas Internationalis.
 In recent years, Lagle Parek has been living in the Pirita Convent in Pirita.